You should make your own OpenClaw

 While you will see OpenClaw marketed as secure due to self-hosting, the reality is that many ‘out of the box’ setups leave administrative interfaces exposed.
 The Moltbook breach of 1.5 million API keys and the skills marketplace illustrate this point exactly.
 Although they do care about security, this project’s nature leaves itself open to so many attacks.
 A smaller, purpose-built tool has a fundamentally smaller attack surface, making it far easier to audit and secure.

-• It’s easy to build (took a few hours) and it’s fun
+- It’s easy to build (took a few hours) and it’s fun

-• You can customize everything, you get everything you need and nothing you don’t
+- You can customize everything, you get everything you need and nothing you don’t

-• Smaller footprint on your host, both in resource usage and attack surface
+- Smaller footprint on your host, both in resource usage and attack surface

-• You can understand every line of code, which means you can actually reason about its security
+- You can understand every line of code, which means you can actually reason about its security

 I’m not saying you shouldn’t use OpenClaw or any of the other spinoffs.
-I think all developers should really consider where they want to integrate AI into their life and what value these products are actually providing.
+But, I think all developers should really consider where they want to integrate AI into their life and what value these products are actually providing.
 Obviously this is dependent on the person, but I prefer controlling what is fed into my AI model and heavily restrict what it can do on my behalf.
 When you build it yourself, you make those decisions deliberately rather than inheriting someone else’s defaults.